 If you're going to self-publish, you need to research and find out works best for you.
 It is possible to make a living at it, but you need to learn about the business aspects before you dive in.
 Here's a link to a blog where I list everything I know about publishing: here.

-If you send something to my home, and I have not asked for it, I will NOT read it.
+If you send an unpublished book or materials to me, and I have not asked for it, I will NOT read it.
 I will simply throw it away, even if it's a book.
-Sending things to my home without my permission is not an acceptable to way to contact me.
-I won't read it and I won't reply to it.

 Yes, I'm represented by Steven Axelrod at The Axelrod Agency, Inc, and Katy McCaffrey at the Gersh Agency.